ctross/DieTryin/README.md

 ========
 Social network collection and analysis using R
 ------
 <img align="right" src="https://github.com/ctross/STRAND/blob/main/logo.png" alt="logo" width="140">
 <img align="right" src="https://github.com/ctross/STRAND/blob/main/logo2.png" alt="logo" width="140">
 <img align="right" src="https://github.com/ctross/STRAND/blob/main/logo3.png" alt="logo" width="140">
-<p align="justify">DieTryin is an R package designed for simulation and analysis of network data.
-The package includes a wide range of data simulation functions.
-The package can be used to simulate network data under stochastic block models, social relations models, and latent network models.
-These tools allow for simulation not only of realistic human social netwotks, but also allow researchers to simulate the effects of potential biases---like respondents falsy reporting tie or failing to recall real ties---on network level properties.

- Single-sampled self report data can be modeled using stochastic block models or the social relations model, with or with-out covariates.
-Double-sampled network data can be modeled using a latent network approach that accounts for inter-respodent disagreement.

-  DieTryin is part of an ecosystem of tools for modern social network analysis.
-STRAND is a companion package designed to allow users to specify complex Bayesian social network models using a simple, lm() style, syntax.

-This is an R package for making it super-easy to run network-structured economic games <http://journals.sagepub.com/doi/abs/10.1177/1525822X16643709?journalCode=fmxd> and other dyadic data collection operations.
+<p align="justify">DieTryin is an R package designed to facilitate to the collection of roster-based network data, and to run network-structured economic games---like Gervais' RICH games <http://journals.sagepub.com/doi/abs/10.1177/1525822X16643709?journalCode=fmxd>.
 This is a brief overview of a workflow.
-For further details on any step, see our pre-print at < >.
+For further details on any step, see our full publication in Behavior Research Methods at <https://doi.org/10.3758/s13428-021-01606-5>.

 In order to replicate our code exactly, you will need to download the specific image files we use in this example, and place them into the appropriate folders.
 Download the images with this link: <https://www.dropbox.com/s/lzazr97erlvbq5u/Workflow.zip?dl=0>.
 A raw version of the R code described below can be found here: <https://github.com/ctross/DieTryin/blob/master/Workflow.R>

+DieTryin is part of an ecosystem of tools for modern social network analysis.
+STRAND is a companion package designed to allow users to specify complex Bayesian social network models using a simple, lm() style, syntax.
+QuestionEverything is a package for data cleaning, de-duplication, and record linkage.

  </p>